bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 Now that you are all set up, it's time to learn a little more about the tools of the trade.
 Edit this file and answer the following questions.
 You can type your answer below the questions.
 You are going to need to start familiarizing yourself with the [GitHub docs](https://docs.github.com/en) doc short for documentation are the instructions on how to use a languge, or program.
 A large part of your job as a developer will be learning how to read and work with documentation.
 Please reference the GitHub docs when answering the questions below.
 If you cannot find what you are looking for in the docs, you can always start to practice your google skills.

 1. What is git?
 What is the difference between git and GitHub?

+Git is a distributed version control tool under the GNU license.
+It's a tool used for maintaining historical and current versions of source code.
+Github is a hosting service for the projects that use git repositories.

 2. Why do we create a branch?

+It isolates your work from team members working on line of development with features or bug fixes.

 3. What is the purpose of a pull request?

+Against the fork I created for the branch from the beginning.

 4. What is the command you can use to switch between branches?
 For example you are working on a feature branch and you want to switch back to main.

+git checkout

 5. Explain the difference between `git fetch`, `git merge` and `git pull` what does each command do?

+git fetch - get all new branches with the local repository by tracking all branches locally. git merge - merge all the independent lines of development and integrate them into a single branch. git pull - updates the current local working branch and updates the remote-tracking branches for all other branches.

 6. What is a merge conflict?
-How do you resolve a merge conflict?
+How do you resolve a merge conflict? it means a coder makes different changes to the same line of the same file on different branches in your Git repository.
+To resolve a merge conflict, click "pull requests" list and choose branch to keep the changes or create a new branch if both branches are still stuck.